-- 1. Once registered for classes, students must consult with the Financial Aid Office to obtain the requirements of the Work-Study Program. - 2.
-The Financial Aid Office will determine a student's eligibility for Work-Study based on Federal regulations defining financial need. - 3.
+- 1. Once registered for class(es), students must consult with the Financial Aid Office to obtain the requirements of the Work-Study Program. - 2.
+The Financial Aid Office will determine a student's eligibility for Work-Study based on Federal regulations defining financial need, minimum enrollment in six credits/semester, and meeting satisfactory academic progress requirements. - 3.
 The Financial Aid Office gives a State Security Questionnaire/Loyalty Oath (background check) form to those students that are determined eligible. - 4.
 Once the background check has cleared, the student applicant is referred to the department with the open job availability. - 5.
 The department will contact the candidates chosen for a job interview, select those to be employed, and notify the Financial Aid Office. - 6.
 The Financial Aid Office will submit the Work Study contract information to Human Resources. - 7.
-The newly hired student will complete the required paperwork and return it to Human Resources. - 8.
-Student employees will submit weekly time sheets signed by their supervisor to the Payroll Office each Friday. - 9.
-The Financial Aid Office maintains a record of hours worked and salary information on student employees.
+The newly hired student will complete the New Hire Packet and return it to Human Resources. - 8.
+Student employees will submit monthly time sheets signed by their supervisor to the Payroll Office by the 15th of each month. - 9.
+The Financial Aid Office and Payroll Office maintain a record of hours worked and salary information on each student employee.